graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 You can now add code to `InputObjectGraphType` derivatives to build an object from the collected

+(todo: update title, update description, discuss what happens if exceptions are thrown, add sample)

 ### Experimental Features / Applied Directives

 > Ability to apply directives to the schema elements and expose user-defined meta-information via introspection - `schema.EnableExperimentalIntrospectionFeatures()`.